 Other Essential Nutrients

-Grandparents should consume other essential nutrients, such as vitamin D, vitamin B12, and omega-3 fatty acids, in addition to calcium, iron, and folate.
+Other essential nutrients, such as vitamin D, vitamin B12, omega-3 fatty acids, calcium, iron, and folate, should be consumed by grandparents.

 Vitamin D is essential for bone health and can be obtained through sun exposure or fortified foods such as milk and orange juice.
 Vitamin B12, found in animal products such as meat, fish, and dairy, is essential for nerve and blood cell function.